How To Insulate A Period London Home

 Risks and other considerations

-We often recommend MVHR (Mechanical Ventilation with Heat Recovery) systems for deep retrofits — they extract stale air while recovering warmth.
+We often recommend MVHR (Mechanical Ventilation with Heat Recovery) systems for deep retrofits.
+These systems extract stale air while recovering warmth from it, helping maintain good air quality without unnecessary heat loss.

-Also consider summer comfort: well-insulated homes can overheat.
-Early design modelling helps predict and prevent this through shading, natural ventilation and reflective glazing.
+Also consider summer comfort.
+Well-insulated homes can overheat if shading, ventilation, and glazing are not considered early.
+Simple design modelling helps predict and prevent this through measures such as external shading, night-time ventilation, and careful glazing choices.

 Completed loft bedroom within a wood-fibre insulated mansard extension in Lower Clapton, Hackney — demonstrating warm, breathable, low-energy design.